Curate

 A curate (/ˈkjʊərɪt/) is a person who is invested with the care or cure (cura) of souls of a parish.
 In this sense, curate means a parish priest; but in many English-speaking countries the term curate is commonly used to describe clergy who are assistants to the parish priest.
 The duties or office of a curate are called a curacy.

 Etymology and other terms

-The term is derived from the Latin curatus (compare curator).
+The term is derived from the Latin perfect passive participle cūrātus 'arranged (taken care of); healed, cured' of the verb curō 'arrange, see to, attend to; cure; etc.' (compare curator).

-In other languages, derivations from curatus may be used differently.
+In other languages, derivations from cūrātus may be used differently.
 In French, the curé is the chief priest (assisted by a vicaire) of a parish, as is the Italian curato, the Spanish cura, and the Filipino term kura paróko (which almost always refers to the parish priest), which is derived from Spanish.

 Catholic Church

 In the Catholic Church, the English word curate is used for a priest assigned to a parish in a position subordinate to that of the parish priest.
-The parish priest (or often, in the United States, the pastor or minister) is the priest who has canonical responsibility for the parish.
+The parish priest (or often, in the United States, the pastor or rector) is the priest who has canonical responsibility for the parish.
 He may be assisted by one or more other priests, referred to as curates, assistant priests, parochial vicars, or (in America) associate or assistant pastors.